marohnicluka/giac/README.md

 - simplification of trigonometric expressions
 - statistics (continuous and discrete random variables with sampling, kernel density estimation, maximum-likelihood fitting)
 - ordinary differential equations (an implementation of Kovacic's algorithm, a second-degree boundary value problems solver)
+- improved conversion to LaTeX (with TeXmacs compatibility) and MathML